Introduction to patent law and related property rights (PaRe)

 Computer-aided product development (RPE)

 Within the scope of the course (2 weekly lecture hours), the students are taught knowledge about computer-assisted product development.
 Theory and use of the computer-based tools are also essential teaching contents of the practical course.
-The seven experiments provide a basic knowledge of the computer-aided tools used.
+The five experiments provide a basic knowledge of the computer-aided tools used.

 Robust Design and Tolerancing (RDTol)